mrarashiyan/OrderedAction/README.md

-# Action Tracker for Unity
+# Ordered Action for Unity

 A Unity package for efficient action tracking and management.
 This tool allows you to organize, execute, and debug action chains with ease, ensuring smooth execution even when exceptions occur.